cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 This is an example of what you'll see when you view the Dependabot pull requests in GitHub.

-You'll notice there are some nice labels showing if each one of these is a dependency update and if it's for JS or Ruby.
+You'll notice some nice labels are showing if each one of these is a dependency update and if it's for JS or Ruby.
 You may also notice the failing builds, I haven't had time or desire to fix that but I think this process can be pretty close to automatic where it merges after tests pass if you choose to do so.

 One option is to merge each of these pull requests individually.
-This is how I was doing things at first, but it was a little time consuming.
+This is how I was doing things at first, but it was a little time-consuming.
 Also, if any issues popped up, it was hard to pinpoint exactly where the problems were introduced.